MecanicalDragon/obsidian_programming/Java/Concurrent/Executors.md

 **SingleThreadScheduledExecutor** – the same as above but optimized for a single thread usage.

 **WorkStealingPool** – thread pool that uses a work-stealing algorithm to balance the load among threads.
 Uses **ForkJoinPool**'s internal queue (a ForkJoinTask array-based Deque).
-Default parallelism level is processor cores amount.
+Default parallelism level is processor cores amount. ^fjp

 **UnconfigurableExecutorService** – wrapper, that forbids reconfiguration.